About Ravencharm Rattery

 - A doe will not exceed 2 breedings in her lifetime

-- Does who exhibit difficulty while giving birth will be excluded from our breeding program
+- Does who exhibit difficulty while giving birth or maternal aggression will be excluded from our breeding program

 - Does are given at least 8 weeks after weaning before being bred again